 Make espresso-based drinks

-These courses are usually the first part of two classes and they cover the essentials of making espresso-based drinks.
+Barista classes in Sydney cover the essentials of making espresso-based drinks.
 Depending on the length of the class, you could learn the basics or go a little more in-depth.
-In most cases, you’ll learn how to prep the espresso, use a professional coffee machine and some basic milk-frothing techniques.
+In most cases, you’ll learn how to prepare the espresso, use a professional coffee machine and learn some basic milk-frothing techniques.
 If the course goes deeper, you may learn the history and background of how coffee is sourced.
 These classes may also include instructions on how to set up, clean and maintain a machine.

-Whilst level 1 classes do teach participants how to froth milk, this class teaches would-be Baristas how to produce latte art.
+Whilst most barista classes do teach participants how to froth milk, this interactive class teaches coffee enthusiasts how to produce the perfect latte art.
 Those hearts and flowers don’t make themselves.
-Here, you'll learn how to get the milk to the correct consistency and the pouring method used to achieve pretty shapes.
-Sometimes these classes also take a deeper dive into the topics that you covered during your first Barista training.
-Costing around the same as the first class, on average you should expect to pay around $120.
+Here, you'll learn how to get the milk to the correct consistency and the pouring method used to achieve pretty patterns.
+Sometimes, these classes also take a deeper dive into the topics that you covered during your first barista class like how to work a coffee machine.
+Costing around the same as the first class, you should expect to pay around $120 on average.

-Combined, these classes create a more complete Barista training.
-The above courses last around 2-4 hours, but there are also multi-day and week-long options.
-Longer Barista courses aim to bring you up to industry expert standards.
+Combined, these classes create a more complete barista training.
+The above courses last around two to four hours, but these intensive training courses are multi-day and week-long options.
+Longer barista courses aim to bring you up to industry expert standards.

-Some Barista classes aim to bring Baristas up to a competitive level.
+Some barista classes aim to bring coffee lovers up to a competitive level.
 That's right; there are coffee making competitions, and intensive classes prepare you to compete in them.
 Whether you decide to compete in a local league or at the Worldwide Championships, you may want to hone your skills amongst professionals.

-Whether it’s for recreational purposes or to get into the industry one day, this could be the ideal first step.
+Whether it’s for recreational purposes or to get into the industry one day, barista classes in Sydney could be the ideal first step.